- MIS Solutions

 You would use JDF to integrate your MIS with your production equipment, allowing you to pre-set job information within your production workflow such as prepress and press.
 Some examples include:

-The technology is an industry-wide standard, so you will be able to achieve some form of integration with whichever vendor you choose.
+The technology is an industry-wide standard that has been around for 20+ years, so you will be able to achieve some form of integration with whichever vendor you choose.
+It's also very good for machine to machine connectivity.

 Here’s a general idea of which method would be best for your integration project: